ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    an anonymous module by using an ``_``: ``import module _ (x, y) where``.
 After seeing the suggestion, I have a mild preference for the "omit module name" version, but perhaps others feel differently.

+#.
+This proposal automatically imports all names from a local module, unless that
+   module specifies the ``qualified`` keyword.
+Alternatively, we could have local modules default to the ``qualified`` behavior, requiring an ``import`` to get the names unqualified.
+(Earlier versions of this proposal indeed defaulted to ``qualified``.)

 Future Work
 -----------